 NHADACA is governed by a 18-member board of directors that includes leaders of significant accomplishment from the NHADACA Membership.
 The board meets six times a year as a whole, in addition to involvement with various committees.

 The board delegates authority to several standing committees so it can focus on critical issues of policy and governance.
-The committees are: By-Laws Committee, Executive Committee, Finance Committee, Fundraising Committee, Nominations & Annual Meeting Committee, Ethics & Peer Assistance Committee, Personnel Committee, Public Policy Committee, and Strategic Planning Committee.
+The committees are: By-Laws Committee, Executive Committee, Finance Committee, Fundraising Committee, Nominations & Annual Meeting Committee, Ethics & Peer Assistance Committee, Personnel Committee and Public Policy Committee.

-The board also has representatives as Member Liaisons.
-Those positions are: Mental Health Liaison, LADC Board Liaison, and Prevention Certification Board Liaison.
+NHADACA also has representatives as Member Liaisons.
+Those positions are: Commisson on Primary Care Workforce Issues, LADC Board Liaison, and Prevention Certification Board Liaison.

 Anyone is welcome to attend all Board Meetings.
 All meetings are held at NHADACA Offices, 130 Pembroke Road, Suite 100, Concord, NH 03031 unless otherwise noted.